Cherreads

 "Wow!
 What a convenient way to travel!"
 Ethan exclaimed.

 He shrugged and suggested, "Let's wander around first.
-After we buy the owl, we can grab something to eat on the street.
-I saw an ice-cream parlour on the way—Florean Fortescue's.
-We could try what wizarding ice cream tastes like."
+After we buy the owl, we can grab something to eat.
+I saw an ice-cream parlor on the way, Florean Fortescue's.
+We could see what wizarding ice cream tastes like."

 "Good idea."
-They were all feeling rather hungry after the marathon wand session.
+They were all feeling rather hungry after the marathon wand-shopping trip.

-When the three of them actually entered the dark owl shop, they immediately ran into trouble.
+When the three of them entered the dark owl shop, they immediately ran into trouble.

-Although Ethan had suppressed his outward charm as much as possible, his current state was fine for less-sensitive humans and ordinary animals, but for these specially bred magical owls his attraction was still as conspicuous as a candle flame in the dark.
+Although Ethan had suppressed his presence as much as possible, escaping the notice of ordinary humans and animals, to these specially bred magical owls he stood out like a candle flame in the dark.

-Every owl that wasn't caged immediately tried to perch on his shoulder—and they began fighting fiercely over the privilege, feathers flying everywhere.
+Every uncaged owl immediately tried to perch on his shoulder, and they began fighting fiercely over the privilege, feathers flying everywhere.

-Even the caged ones went berserk, banging against the bars and hooting madly, trying to break free.
+Even the caged ones went wild, banging against the bars and hooting madly, trying to break free.

 The unusual racket quickly woke the shop manager, who had been dozing behind the counter.